mcguffieCZ/stuff/_posts/2019-08-29-Owncloud Quickstart.markdown

 Follow these steps:

-1. From the top left menu in the browser, select *Administrator* -> *Users* Users table is presented
+1. From the top left menu in the browser, select *Administrator* -> *Users*

+   <p>Users table is presented.</p>
 2. In the *Username* field, provide a name for the new user.
 3. In the *E-Mail* field, provide an email for the new user.
-   **Note:** If groups have been created, new users can be added to a group by selecting the  group name in the dropdown menu.
-Groups can also be created and users added using the dropdown menu in the *Groups* column.
+   **<p>Note:** If groups have been created, new users can be added to a group by selecting the  group name in the dropdown menu.
+Groups can also be created and users added using the dropdown menu in the *Groups* column.</p>
 4. Click *Create*.
-   The user is created and visible in the table.
+   <p>The user is created and visible in the table.</p>

 ## Connect to the server with client application